ridiculousfish/git-prev-next/README.md

 This takes the current HEAD commit and prepends it to the rebase todo list (as 'pick').
 It then resets to the parent commit.

-`git prev` will begin an interactive rebase if necesssary.
-It also refuse merge commits.
+If there is not a current interactive rebase, `git prev` will begin one.

 You can pass a number like `git prev 3` to go up 3 commits.